KonWski/DCGAN_CIFAR10/README.md

-# GAN_CIFAR
+# DCGAN_CIFAR
-Following repository presents an implementation of Generative Adversial Network (GAN) written in PyTorch.
+Following repository presents an example implementation of Deep Convolutional Generative Adversial Net (DCGAN).
+Architecture used for building model is slightly different that the one used in [official paper](https://arxiv.org/pdf/1511.06434.pdf) yet its final form is clearly inspired by Alec Redford et al's idea. publication.
 Data used for model training comes from CIFAR10 dataset available through Torchvision.

 # GAN
 GAN's conception was primarly published in [Generative Adversial Nets](https://arxiv.org/abs/1406.2661) paper written by Ian J. Godefellow et al.